Can autistic adults recognize facial emotions?

 We found there was no evidence that, as a group, autistic people were less aware of strengths and weaknesses in their emotion recognition skills than their non-autistic peers.
 But again, the awareness of people within each group varied substantially.

-Challenging assumptions: can autistic adults process emotions?
+Challenging assumptions: can autistic people read emotions?

-These findings challenge some common perceptions about whether or not autistic adults recognize facial emotions, their ability to recognize others’ emotions, and their insight into their processing of emotions.
+Autism and emotions in adults: these findings challenge some common perceptions about whether or not autistic adults recognize facial emotions, their ability to recognize others’ emotions, and their insight into their processing of emotions.
 The findings also demonstrate the previously unacknowledged capabilities of many autistic people and remind us - once again -that autistic adults are not all the same.

 That said, there are many unanswered questions.
 A full understanding of emotion processing by autistic people will require the incorporation of many more elements in future research.